 cancelled and life goes on.

-While in the DEP you are supposed to be learning your USMC knowledge, doing some good ole Marines Corps PT to improve your IST stats and learning about the USMC’s ways by speaking with actual Marines and by going to various functions/events that are USMC related.
+While in the DEP you are supposed to be learning your USMC knowledge, doing some good ole Marines Corps PT to improve your physical fitness stats and learning about the USMC’s ways by speaking with actual Marines and by going to various functions/events that are USMC related.
 Not every recruiting station will run their DEP program the same way.
 Some recruiters are more motivated and have more resources available to use such as nearby USMC bases, while some recruiters really don’t put much effort into the DEP.
 So just because you heard of one Poolee who did certain stuff while in the DEP, this does not mean you will also being doing the same shit.

 I can never get a straight answer about how often poolees attend DEP meetings and I think this is because it varies from recruiter to recruiter.
 Some poolees go to weekly meetings while others only go every other Saturday.
 Some even have meetings 2-3 times per week while others say they only go 2-3 times per month.
 These DEP meetings/events for the most part will be fun, especially at first.
 Keep in mind if you are in the DEP for 10-12 months, these Poolee events can start to seem like one huge pain in the ass.

 Some recruiters who are more hard-core will demand that you be there for every single meeting and they will even threaten you with that if you don’t show up, then you may be kicked out of the DEP.
 Chances are really good that if your ass gets kicked out for not showing up to a meeting, then you are probably being kicked out because you are a shady prospect and you are an at-risk Poolee and not because of missing a meeting.
-It is always in your best interest to attend every meeting/function, but you should never allow for these meetings to get in the way of your regular life in things such as work, school, family emergencies or engagements and things of this nature.
+It is always in your best interest to attend every meeting/function, especially the mandatory ones, but you should never allow for these meetings to get in the way of your regular life in things such as work, school, family emergencies or engagements and things of this nature.
 Remember, you are not a Marine yet and they cannot force you to attend anything.
 If you are going to miss a DEP function, make sure you tell your recruiter as soon as possible that these are your intentions.
 And if you are constantly missing DEP events, don't be surprised if you get kicked out of the DEP.